BOOK YOUR FREE STRATEGY SESSION

 1. Ownership: When you buy a car, you own the vehicle outright, and you can do with it as you please.

-2. No Mileage Limits: Unlike lease agreements, there are no mileage limits when you own a car.
+2. No mileage limits: Unlike lease agreements, there are no mileage limits when you own a car.

 3. Equity: Over time, you'll build equity in the car, which you can use as a down payment for your next vehicle.

-4. Lower Long-Term Costs: While monthly loan payments may be higher than lease payments, buying a car can be less expensive in the long run because you won't have to pay for a new car every few years.
+4. Lower long-term costs: While monthly loan payments may be higher than lease payments, buying a car can be less expensive in the long run because you won't have to pay for a new car every few years.

 However, buying a car also has some drawbacks to consider, including:

-1. Higher Monthly Payments: Because you're paying for the full cost of the car, monthly loan payments are typically higher than lease payments.
+1. Higher monthly payments: Because you're paying for the full cost of the car, monthly loan payments are typically higher than lease payments.

-2. More Money Down: Buying a car often requires a larger down payment than leasing, which can be a barrier if you don't have a lot of cash on hand.
+2. More money down: Buying a car often requires a larger down payment than leasing, which can be a barrier if you don't have a lot of cash on hand.

-3. Higher Maintenance Costs: As the car ages, you'll likely have more maintenance costs to contend with, which can be expensive.
+3. Higher maintenance costs: As the car ages, you'll likely have more maintenance costs to contend with, which can be expensive.

 4. Depreciation: Cars depreciate quickly, so when you decide to sell or trade-in the car later on, the resale value may be much lower than what you initially paid.